peter201943/microrts/Notes.md

    - This will become computationally infeasible with large enough conditions
    - Another reason why I hate objects
  - GAME
      - AGENT
          - INFERENCE ENGINE
              - RULES BASE
                  - RULE
-           - KNOWLEDGE BASE
+                     - ARRAYLIST
                          - FACT
                          - FACT
                          - FACT
                  - RULE
-           - KNOWLEDGE BASE
+                     - ARRAYLIST
                          - FACT
                          - FACT
                          - FACT
                  - RULE
-           - KNOWLEDGE BASE
+                     - ARRAYLIST
                          - FACT
                          - FACT
                          - FACT
                  - RULE
-           - KNOWLEDGE BASE
+                     - ARRAYLIST
                          - FACT
                          - FACT
                          - FACT

+### Parser Behavior
+ - Have `Loop` be a once run that is called by other functions
+ - Have loop control defined by parse rules
+ - Parse rules can call loop
+ - Parse rules can call each other
+ - parse rules hand off control to one another
+ - Trick is not to run every rule ar once -- but to instead have rules for switching between rules

 ---------